 While information systems are integral to supporting the Company's business, due to the nature of the Company's services, it is not considered to be subject to the same level of cybersecurity risks as companies operating in sectors where sensitive information is at the core of their business.
 Nevertheless, the Company is potentially exposed to risks ranging from internal human error to uncoordinated individual attempts to gain unauthorized access to its information technology systems, to sophisticated and targeted measures directed at the Company and its systems, clients, or service providers.
-Any such disruptions in the Company's systems or the failure of the systems to operate as expected could, depending on the magnitude of the problem, result in the loss of client information, a loss of current or future business, the loss of personal identifiable information, reputational harm and/or potential claims against the Company, all of which could have an adverse effect on the Company's business, financial condition, and operating results.
-The Company continues to enhance its efforts to mitigate these risks.
+Any such disruptions in the Company's systems or the failure of the systems to operate as expected could, depending on the magnitude of the problem, result in the loss of client information, a loss of current or future business, the loss of personal identifiable information, reputational harm and/or potential claims against the Company continues to enhance its efforts to mitigate these risks.
 It invests in technology security initiatives to better identify and address any vulnerabilities including periodic third-party vulnerability assessments, testing user knowledge of cybersecurity best practices, and audits of security processes and procedures.
 In addition, the Company continues to increase its employees' awareness of security policies through ongoing communications.